Alp-0zturk/final/Readme.md

 1. Open the project you want to create a documentation Use cd /path/to/project to be in the project directory.

-The folder structure should look like this in order to create python documentation:
+The folder structure should look like this in order to create python documentation from the project:

  - Tutorial <br />
 | --->	 - Resources <br />